ajack13/linux-server-configuration/README.md

 ``

 ### Url of the web application
-The item-cata log project from  https://github.com/ajack13/item-catalog is hosted on the server  (Minor changes have been made to the code)
+The item-catalog project from  https://github.com/ajack13/item-catalog is hosted on the server  (Minor changes have been made to the code)

 Please access the application by visiting the link given below